alamiller/Nasm-Bootloader/README.md

 # Nasm-Bootloader

 ## Aim
-The aim of this project is to create a barebones bootloader using NASM.
+The aim of this project is:
+- to create a barebones bootloader using NASM.
+- use only git CLI commands
+- use vim or neovim for editing files.